 Address: 93 Pike St #307, Seattle, WA 98101, USA

 All the perks of co-working without the small talk or marketing pitches that come with conventional co-working office spaces.
 Folio is a private library located above Pike Place market.
 Climb the stairs tucked away between the fish throwers and Seattle’s beloved mini donut stand, and you’ll discover this hidden gem with massive windows overlooking the Puget Sound.

-Although it is much quieter and more work-friendly than public libraries, Folio is only accessible to members or those paying a day rate of $10 (Weekly: $25).
-With an annual membership fee of $125 per year (or $75 for those under age 30 OR have proof they are a current student at any age), Folio is an interesting and sort-of-secret hangout to work or study.
+Although it is much quieter and more work-friendly than public libraries, Folio is only accessible to members or those paying a day rate of $5 (Weekly: $25).
+The annual membership fee is a reasonable $125 per year (or $75 for those under age 30 OR have proof they are a current student at any age).
+Folio is an interesting and one of my favorite secret spaces in Pike Place Market to work or study.

 Third Place Books

 Address: 17171 Bothell Way NE, Lake Forest Park, WA 98155, USA